Link copied to your clipboard

 A HELOC, also known as a home equity line of credit, is a type of second mortgage.
 It’s one of several ways you can use your property’s equity to finance a major purchase.

 A HELOC functions like a credit card.
-During the draw phase, you can borrow up to your credit limit, pay down the balance, and borrow again.
+During the draw period, you can borrow up to your credit limit, pay down the balance, and borrow again.
 Let’s take a closer look at the pros and cons of HELOCs.

 Pros

 The biggest pro to using a HELOC for a down payment is that you can put more down than you could if you didn’t borrow.
 That larger down payment may help you qualify for your mortgage since second homes typically require more upfront investment than primary residences due to the lender’s added risk.
-If you have any credit line available after making your down payment, you can also use your HELOC to upgrade or repair your new home, save for emergencies, or invest in other assets.

 Plus, a HELOC may be a more affordable way to borrow than other financing options.
 Your lender may be willing to give you a lower interest rate because you’re more invested in the property from the start.
 A HELOC also features lower closing costs than other home equity products.

-Your HELOC’s term will be much longer than a personal loan – up to 30 years.
+Your HELOC’s repayment term will be much longer than a personal loan – up to 30 years.
 During the draw phase, which can last for up to the first ten years, you may only need to pay the interest on the debt.
 Once you start the repayment phase, which lasts for the remaining life of the debt, you must make principal and interest payments.

 Cons